Q:How do I get my Porsche engine to you if I live far away?

 Phenomenal question, thank you for asking!
 This is perhaps the most daunting task of the entire endeavor.
 It doesn't have to be!
 There are basically three options here for you.
-Option 1: Take your baby to your favorite service shop, have them pull the engine, put it on a pallet and ship it to us!
+Option 1: Take your Porsche baby to your favorite service shop, have them pull the engine, put it on a pallet and ship it to us!
 We will gladly clearly communicate with your service shop and explain exactly what pieces we need and do not need in order to make your shipment as cost effective as possible.
 Option 2: For the hardcore Do-It-Yourself'er, give us a call.
-This will involve you getting the engine out of the car, getting a pallet (easier than most people think), strapping the engine down and arranging with a shipper to pick up your engine.
+This will involve you getting the engine out of the car, getting a pallet (easier than most people think), strapping the engine down and arranging with us to have a shipper to pick up your engine.
 If you give us a call, BreitWerks has a standard plan that will be easy for you to follow!
 Option 3: Call us, we can talk about getting your car on a trailer and you just send us the whole thing!

 Great question!
 There are a plethora of reasons that your engine may need to be rebuilt.
 There are different tests that can be run (and BreitWerks can do them) by you or your preferred Service Shop.
 However, the simplest way for you to determine if this is even a consideration for you is to look under where you park the car and in your rearview mirror the next time you accelerate onto a road.

 Drips and spots under your car are your baby's way of telling you it wants attention.
 We typically tell people that one leak on an aircooled Porsche engine is normal (watercooled should not leak a single drop) .
 As long as it isn't a big leak!
 However, if you have two or three or more spots of oil on the ground, it's time to investigate what is going on.
 I have personally had to rebuild a motor that passed all of the classical tests, but was literally leaking from every single mating surface.
 A previous mechanic had used an improper sealant that literally weeped oil everywhere after a certain amount of time.